luaguides

 print(settings.host) -- "localhost"

 config.read automatically handles key=value pairs, Apache-style Name Value lines, and basic JSON-like tables.
+Values are type-coerced when possible: true and false become booleans, numeric strings become numbers: which saves you from writing manual conversion logic.

 CLI Arguments with pl.lapp